 - Admission to Darton State College

-- Completion of high school or College Algebra, Chemistry, and Biology with a “C” or higher
+- Meet the pre-requisites of Chemistry, Algebra, and Biology with a grade of “C” or higher

 Students who are accepted into the program must earn a minimum grade of “C” in each professional Histology course.